maveniverse/mh/content/en/_index.md

 {{% blocks/lead color="primary" %}}
 This book is authored as community effort and is built as site using the [Docsy](https://github.com/google/docsy) Hugo theme and plain Markdown for content.
-<br/>It’s designed to ease collaboration on it.
+It’s designed to ease collaboration on it.
 {{% /blocks/lead %}}